 In the case of a married couple filing a joint return, the "full retirement age" test applies to each spouse.
-So if only one spouse is of full retirement age, only that spouse's portion of the couple's Social Security benefits overall will be taken into account for purposes of the modification.
+If only one spouse is of full retirement age, only that spouse's portion of the couple's Social Security benefits overall will be taken into account for purposes of the modification.

 In this example, the couple has \$10,000 in taxable Social Security benefits as shown on the first page of their federal income tax return.
 Of that, \$6,000 is attributable to Ethan.
-(Because only Ethan has reached full retirement age, only his benefits are eligible for the tax break on Social Security benefits.)
+Because only Ethan has reached full retirement age, only his benefits are eligible for the modification on Social Security benefits.

-Therefore, in this example, \$19,500 of the couple's income escapes Rhode Island personal income tax - including \$13,500 in 401(k)/pension/annuity income, and \$6,000 in Social Security benefits.
-Assuming, for convenience, a 3.75% Rhode Island personal income tax rate, the couple saves approximately \$731 in Rhode Island personal income tax.
+Therefore, in this example, \$19,500 of the couple's income is exempt from Rhode Island Personal Income Tax - including \$13,500 in 401(k)/pension/annuity income, and \$6,000 in Social Security benefits.
+Assuming, for convenience, a 3.75% Rhode Island Personal Income Tax rate, the couple saves approximately \$731 in Rhode Island Personal Income Tax.

-Tax break in this example for retirement income
+Tax modification in this example for retirement income

 Type of income escaping Rhode Island tax: Amount:

 Pension/401(k)/annuity income \$ 13,500

 Social Security benefits \$ 6,000

 Total: \$ 19,500

-As the example shows, in a number of cases, taxpayers will qualify for both tax breaks: the newer one involving pension/401(k)/annuity income, and the older one involving Social Security benefits.
-Don't confuse the two tax breaks - each has its own rules.
-But don't forget that you may qualify for both, depending on your income, your age, and other factors.
+As the example shows, in a number of cases, taxpayers will qualify for both modifications: the newer one involving pension/401(k)/annuity income, and the older one involving Social Security benefits.
+Be careful not to confuse the two modifications - each has its own rules.
+You may qualify for both, depending on your income, your age, and other factors.